hbc/HBC_master/index.md

 <div class="tile">
   <h2 class="post-title">Next-Gen Sequencing Analysis</h2>
-  <p class="post-excerpt">We analyse all types of next-generation sequencing data from RNA-seq and variant sequencing (exome or whole genome), to ChIP-seq and bisulfite sequencing.</p>
+  <p class="post-excerpt">We analyse all types of next-generation sequencing data from RNA-seq and single cell RNA-seq to variant sequencing (exome or whole genome), to ChIP-seq or bisulfite sequencing.</p>
 </div><!-- /.tile -->

 <div class="tile">